Foods that are toxic to dogs

 Keep the packaging

-Follow the advice given on the phone
+Follow the advice you're given on the phone

 Keep an eye out